Search

 • The gift annuity or CRT cannot accept gifts of other types of assets.

-• Remainder cannot go to Donor Advised Fund.
-Can go to Non-Advised Designated Fund, an Organizational Endowment or one of Thrivent Charitable’s Impact Funds.
+• Remainder cannot go to donor-advised fund, but it can go to a Non-advised Designated Fund, an Organizational Endowment or one of Thrivent Charitable’s collaborative funds.

 Target audience